xuwentao93/editor/README.md

 I am using mac to code this editor, so maybe it will have some bug in windows(option and command function): current function list:
-1. arrowleft, arrowright, arrowup, arrowdown to move caret.
+1. arrow to move caret.
 2. ctrl + arrow to move caret(word), command + arrow to move caret(line).
 3. option + delete/backspace to delete word, command to line.
 4. click editor to check cursor.